-The S&P analysts cite Michael Turner, head of CIB analytics at Coalition who attributed this to many “buyside clients locking in their returns for the year” and looking to ride out the market by 2020-end.
+In a seperate interview, Michael Turner, head of CIB analytics at Coalition told S&P Global Market Intelligence, that this was due to many “buyside clients locking in their returns for the year” and looking to ride out the market by 2020-end.

 Given ongoing uncertainty due to geopolitics and the pandemic’s trajectory, Turner said 2021 will not be smooth sailing although Coalition’s base case scenario is for a “modest continual improvement” in the economy with interest rates remaining low and a smooth vaccine rollout.

 For investment bank revenue, trading dynamics across products are expected to change from 2020 as economies recover and market volatility eases.
 However, while 2021 revenue will fall year over year, he expects that overall, it will be above 2019 levels.

 Macro-heavy banks, some of which booked FICC revenue growth of 50% to 70% in the first nine months last year, boosted by bouts of volatility in flow rates and foreign exchange, will probably experience a sharper revenue decline year over year, falling faster in second half of 2021, said Turner.
 Revenue at credit-heavy banks is likely to be more resilient as credit revenue improves in the second half of this year.